mattmason/cpp-stateless/README.md

    No known issues.

- - Clang 3.1 on Cygwin, 3.2 on Ubuntu
+ - Clang 3.1 on Cygwin

     Use the patch attached to [this bug report](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=678033) to allow use of --std=gnu++11.

+ - Clang 3.2 on Ubuntu

+   No known issues.

  - Visual Studio 2012 on Windows 7